JamesMcCarthy79/Home-Assistant-Config/config/packages/fitness/README.md

         value_template: "{{ states.sensor.weight.state|int - 15 }}"
 ```

-Lastly I was not able to get BMI directly from any source, as this figure doesn't fluctuate to greatly I have decided to put it in manually so I can calculate my body fat %.
-Once you have got you BMI you can use it to calculate your body fat % with the below sensor.
+Lastly we use the information gathered from our weight and height to calculate BMI.
+Once you have got your BMI you can use it to calculate your body fat % with the below sensor, the body fat calculation is calibrated for a male by using 0.23 and then your age don't use 39 unless you know are as old as me :+1:

 ```
 ####################################################